 Finally, using a (20 year?) old 3 pin 38KHz IR receiver still in its Radio Shack bubble pack, I made up a PCB with a Tiny85 listening to the receiver module, driving the servo to lift the gondola and red and green status LEDs (for pen down/up).
 I defined a simple pulse position protocol (in DrawbotStuff/DrawbotTinyServo4_IR.ino) on top of the required 38KHz pulses to deliver the 1 bit (up/down) messages, made up a test sender with an Arduino and an IR LED sending alternate state messages every half second and got it working.

 Unfortunately, I wondered whether a useful improvement in range could be made by increasing LED current, along with a corresponding decrease in pulse width.
 Now, the plan is to use 3 IR LEDs spread across the width of the Drawbot base, shining up at the gondola so even when it’s at the bottom corners of its movement, it will still have a transmitter LED more or less under it (ended up with 6).
-And with one LED at 50% duty cycle and 20mA – completely with the LED’s specs – I can get range much greater than to the top of the Drawbot.
+And with one LED at 50% duty cycle and 20mA – completely within the LED’s specs – I can get range much greater than to the top of the Drawbot.
 So it really doesn’t need any range improvement.
 But I just had to go and ask the question.
 Bad decision.

 Rick S suggested a 50% duty cycle would contain the most energy at the fundamental, thus providing max signal after the receiver’s bandpass filter.
 Sounded like a reasonable argument against a range increase.
 I tested at the space with 5.5 mA/50% DC pulses and got range (go/no go, with the actual receiver and protocol) of 50″.
 Dropping to 25% DC but still 5.5mA, range dropped to 40″.
 I can believe that.
 Keeping 25% and increasing current to 11mA range went up to 167″!
 WTH?